seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **FIRST GENTLEMAN**
 His only child.
 He had two sons: the eldest of them at three years old,
-I’ the swathing-clothes the other, from their nursery
+I' the swathing-clothes the other, from their nursery
-Were stol’n, and to this hour no guess in knowledge
+Were stol'n, and to this hour no guess in knowledge
 Which way they went.

 **SECOND GENTLEMAN**